sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

  * enumeration of points of small height over number fields for affine and projective spaces

+ * fix all the white space issues in the projective and affine folders (easy)

  * PLEASE ADD MORE...

 === Location ===